DrakirL/DrakirL.github.io/p10/rules/combat.md

 The details regarding the most common reoccuring options have been pre-defined, but if someone wants to do something not defined, it may still be done, either as part of another action or as an Action on its own. <br>
 You may spend these Actions on your turn for whatever task you decide to spend your time to attempt.
 <br><br>

 Here are some guidelines if you need to improvise:
-+ Doing one thing one time = Using one action.
-It doesn't matter how much the thing could end up affecting down the road.
++ Doing one thing one time = Using 1 Action.
+It doesn't matter how great the eventual consequences are down the road.
-+ If a non-Save Test is made, it should use an Action.
++ If a non-Save Test must be made, it should use Actions.
 + 1 Action = about a second or two of active effort.
 If it takes longer than that, it should use more than 1 Action and probably be Interruptible.
 + Reactions aren’t improvised.
-Use "Prepared Actions" instead. <br>
+Use "Prepared Actions" instead.
 #### <br>

 Examples: